-Regime 4 is therefore reflected in the analysis below and other regimes are not progressed.
+Consistent with the original RIS, Regime 4 is therefore analysed in further detail below and other regimes are not progressed to further analysis.

 4.4 Criterion 1: Costs to industry and Government

 This section outlines the estimated costs of the Options borne by industry and government.
 Costs to the community as assumed to be unchanged from the Base Case.